 We had a city tour which lasted around half a day and it was so cold, I think I’ve just about got back the feeling in my hands and face now.

-I Talked to Lots of Other Guests About Their Experiences
+I Talked To Lots Of Other Guests About Their Experiences

 Most said that they enjoyed the cruise and for the money that they paid they felt that it was good value.

-I didn’t meet anybody who said that they hadn’t enjoyed the cruise even if some had things go wrong like lost luggage, broken toilets or doors opening themselves, most of us agreed that we could tell that the staff were working very hard and we hoped that a few of the teething issues that our ship experienced would be fixed as time went on.
+Most of us agreed that we could tell that the staff were working very hard and we hoped that a few of the teething issues that our ship experienced would be fixed as time went on.

-Be Careful if You’re Docked Next to Another Ship!
+Be Careful if You’re Docked Next To Another Ship!

-I knew that I’d get to know my fellow guests on this cruise but I didn’t expect to get to know a guest on the ship nextdoor in quite so much detail.
+I knew that I’d get to know my fellow guests on this cruise, but I didn’t expect to get to know a guest on the ship next door in quite so much detail.

 When we came back from a walk around Budapest I saw that we were still docked next to another ship so I decided ‘oh this will be a cool thing to show on my YouTube channel’ I’ll film as I walk into the cabin.
-Luckily I didn’t pick up my camera for some reason and I saw across and into the next cabin somebody in their bathroom.

-I couldn’t really make out who or what it was, so I went for a closer look and that’s when a lady walked out of the bathroom and into her cabin completely naked!
+I couldn’t really make out who or what it was, so I went for a closer look, and that’s when a lady walked out of the bathroom and into her cabin completely naked!

 Bear in mind that this was only a couple of meters ahead of me and the only thing separating us was two glass balcony doors.
-She never saw me, or if she did she wasn’t bothered at all.
+She never saw me, or if she did, she wasn’t bothered at all.

 My brother was saying:

-which I did and I don’t think I opened them again until that ship was gone.
+…which I did, and I don’t think I opened them again until that ship was gone.

 Would I recommend a TUI River Cruise?